Produce 101: Herbs

 You hear the term used interchangeably, but what is the difference between herbs and spices?

 Dan says, “When I was in culinary school, we defined herbs as any edible leafy green of a non-woody plant.
-We defined spices is the edible portion of a non-edible woody plant.
+We defined spices as the edible portion of a non-edible woody plant.
 These days it’s changed a little bit.
-Herbs are still kind of similar, it’s any edible leafy green we use to enhance the flavor aroma of a dish, and spices are essentially the roots, seeds, or even the bark–like cinnamon–of a plant.”
+Herbs are still kind of similar, it’s any edible leafy green we use to enhance the flavor aroma of a dish, and spices are essentially the roots, seeds, or even the bark (like cinnamon) of a plant.”

 Grades of Herbs